 Black Tap opened its first burger joint in Soho, New York back in 2015.
 What started out as a small 15-seater has now grown into a restaurant chain with over 11 restaurants around the world.
 Catapulted to fame by its CrazyShake, Black Tap's signature over-the-top milkshakes that come in flavours like Cotton Candy, a strawberry shake topped with a pink lollipop, rock candy, whipped cream and cotton candy, as well as the Bam Bam Fruity Pebbles shake that comes fully rimmed with fruity pebbles and Rice Krispies finished with a strawberry pop tart and laffy taffy rope.

 TRY If all that sounds too sweet for you, balance things out with Black Tap's range of juicy burgers.
-Favourites include the All-American Burger ($22) and the Crispy Chicken Sandwich ($23).
+Favourites include the All-American Burger ($22) and the Crispy Chicken Sandwich ($23) which might be on the pricier side but they are huge and come with a generous side of crisp fries.

 They may come from different islands of New Zealand, but brainchild of Baker & Cook Dean Brettschneider and Chef Jenna White couldn't agree more that its time to flip the current gourmet burger trends on their head.
 The pair have designed Mo & Jo’s top notch burgers to be eaten with two hands, and the baked sourdough buns are made fresh daily.
 Choose from a range of fillings to pair with their buns, from Australian grain-fed or vegetarian burger patties, fresh Australian barramundi, pulled pork or chicken, sandwiched between lettuce, tomato, cheese and onion, and topped off with Mo & Jo’s homemade mayo, sauces, relish and pickles.